I live in Nova Scotia, Canada, and have worked most of my professional career in Student Affairs for universities on both sides of the Atlantic.

-I am also the Past President of the Atlantic Association of College and University Student Services (AACUSS).
+I have served as both Secretary and President of the Atlantic Association of College and University Student Services (AACUSS).

 I live with my husband, our two sons, two cats, two dogs, and previously been home to varying numbers of chickens and a lame duck (he had only one foot).

 Thank you for stopping by and please feel free to send me a message or a tweet.